united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/united-manufacturing-hub/working-with-helm-and-lens/index.md

 ## Changing the configuration / updating values.yaml

+There are two ways to change the `values.yaml`:

 ### using Lens GUI

 Note: if you encounter the issue "path not found", please go to the [troubleshooting section](#troubleshooting) further down.

+For this open Lens, select Apps on the left side and then click on Releases.
+A Release is a deployed version of a chart.
+Now you can not only change the values.yaml, but also update the Helm chart to a newer version.

 ### using CLI / kubectl in Lens